Energy Balls | The Ultimate Recipe Guide!

 I consider myself a bit of an energy ball aficionado.
-These sweet, no-bake treats take minutes to throw together, are filled with good-for-you ingredients, and make for quick, portable breakfasts and snacks.
-I have made dozens of batches of energy balls over the years, and while I’m constantly looking for fun ways to vary them up, inevitably, they come back to one simple, foolproof formula.
-Today, I’m sharing that master recipe, along with all sorts of tasty ways to use to create different flavors.
+These sweet, no bake treats take minutes to throw together, are filled with good-for-you ingredients, and make for quick, portable breakfasts and snacks.
+I have made dozens of batches of energy ball recipes over the years, and while I’m constantly looking for fun ways to vary them up, inevitably, they come back to one simple, foolproof formula.
+Today, I’m sharing that master recipe for energy balls, along with all sorts of tasty ways to use it to create different energy ball flavors.

 This handy guide is sponsored by Bob’s Red Mill.

-Energy balls go by a variety of different names (energy bites, protein balls, power balls, and vegan truffles being but a few), and there are dozens of renditions of them across the web, several of which can be found on a certain website that rhymes with “swell dated.”
+Energy balls go by a variety of different names; energy bites, protein balls, power balls, and vegan truffles being but a few.
+There are dozens of recipes for energy balls across the web, several of which can be found on a certain website that rhymes with “swell dated.”

 As much as I love trying different energy ball recipes and techniques, today’s basic energy ball recipe is the little black dress of them all.
 It’s comprised of four basic ingredients: